This guidance applies to worldwide group periods of account ending before or straddling 1 April 2017.

 - In order to help ensure the debt cap rules are compliant with relevant EU law, there is an additional set of rules within the debt cap measure dealing with finance income received by a UK group company from another group company that is resident within the EEA (apart from the UK).
 Where the EEA payer does not receive a tax deduction for the finance income it pays to the UK, then the finance income is exempt from corporation tax.

 - There is a gateway test that applies a quick, accounts based test to each large group.
 The amount of net debt owed by each relevant group company is added together to produce a total figure of UK net debt.
 A relevant group company that has net cash assets is ignored.
-If the total of UK net debt is less than 75% of the worldwide group’s consolidated gross external debt, then the gateway is failed and the rest of the debt cap measure does not apply for that accounting period of the group.
+If the total of UK net debt is less than 75% of the worldwide group’s consolidated gross external debt, then the group ‘fails to pass through’ the gateway and the rest of the debt cap measure does not apply for that accounting period of the group.
 Both the gross worldwide debt figure and the UK net debt figures are the average of the opening and closing figures on the balance sheet for the period of account of the group and relevant group companies.

 - Particular business activities require the use of borrowed money in order for that business to operate.
 The rules provide exclusions for financial services groups who generate substantially all of their income from lending activity, insurance business or dealing in financial instruments.
 There are two alternate tests - the first test is by reference to the group as a whole, the second test is by reference to just the aggregate income of the UK members of the group.